itskalvik/blueos-ros2/README.md

 - **[ros-foxglove-bridge](https://app.foxglove.dev/)**

   A WebSocket-based bridge to visualize ROS 2 data in the Foxglove web interface.
-Compatible with the BlueOS Foxglove plugin.

 ## 📋 Prerequisites